-Coronary artery disease (CAD) happens so often you probably know someone who has it.
-It’s the most common type of heart disease.
+Coronary artery disease (CAD) is the most common type of heart disease.
 Although it’s the top cause of death in the U.S., there is a lot you can do to prevent or treat it.

 The trouble starts when a waxy substance called plaque builds up inside the arteries that supply blood to the heart muscle.
 It can take decades to block the blood flow, but it can eventually cause a heart attack or failure.